 - Skin issues – such as acne, oily skin, skin tags, and dandruff

 Effects on fertility

 PCOS is known to impact ovulation which is a direct cause for infertility or sub-fertility.
 The follicles do not mature and hence ovulation does not occur in most women with PCOS.

 Furthermore, due to unbalanced hormones, ovulation and menstruation can be irregular.
 Unpredictable menstrual cycles can also make it difficult to get pregnant.

 Treatment for PCOS and infertility

 There is no one cure for PCOS, it is managed symptomatically and if desired fertility can be improved with medication-ovulation inducing drugs.
 Treatment also varies on whether a woman wants to become pregnant or not.

-Birth control pills are used to correct hormonal imbalances (only in case of a woman not trying to get pregnant).
+Pregnancy control pills are used to correct hormonal imbalances (only in case of a woman not trying to get pregnant).
 If blood sugar levels are off, then medication is prescribed for managing and maintaining healthy insulin levels.
 Usually, doctors also recommend watching weight by following a low glycaemic diet to bring down insulin levels.